lcaroselli/angular-todo/README.md

 # AngularTodo

-A simple to-do app in Angular 4, with local storage to persist the list.
+A simple to-do app I created in Angular 4, with local storage to persist the list.